hanhanwu/OS_Projects/README.md

  * Draw an image of the worst case for prime attack targets
  * Find an easy-to-understand emaple in the real world if there was any
 * Attacks (find image/video/real world examples of the attacks, how do they work)
+ * Background Knowledge
+   1. Typical modern software systems allocate memory dynamically from structures known as <b>heaps</b>.
+Calls are made to heap-management routines to allocate and free memory.
+Heap management involves some computation time and can be a performance issue. <b>Chunking</b> refers to strategies for improving performance by using special knowledge of a situation to aggregate related memory-allocation requests.
  * Heap Overflow Attacks
+   1. A <b>heap overflow</b> is a type of buffer overflow that occurs in the heap data area. <b>Exploitation</b> is performed by corrupting this data in specific ways to cause the application to overwrite internal structures such as linked list pointers.
+[How does it work when an attacker replaces the function return address with his address][1].

+   2. Early Attacks: attack targeted application.
+The attack forces the allocator to allocate the source chunk and victim chunk contiguously.
+Then overflows the buffer, overwritting the function pointer with an attacker-controlled address.
+[Heap Overflow, Stack Overflow and Buffer Overflow][2], [Differences between the 3 attacks][4], [Real life buffer overflow example][3]

+   3. Freelist metadata attacks: The attack applies to any allocation that embeds freelist pointers directly in the freed chunks.Once a free chunk is corrupted, the attacker can simply force allocation until the chunk is reused.

+   4. Other metadata attacks: attack the metadata resides at the beginning of some pages, attackers do not directly control target chunks but the target chunk contains these pages info structure.

+   5. Allocator features that make them vulnerable to the overflow attack: Inline metadata, Page-resident metadata, Guard pages ([underrun and overrun][5]), Canaries ([Canaries wiki defination][6]), Randomized placement ([Randomized placement wiki defination][7])

  * Heap Spraying Attacks
  * Dangling Pointer Attacks
 * Countermeasures used to address the volerabilities above (find a real world example)